JessyRiordan/TIY-BlogSite/about/github-api.md

     * What fields are included in each result?
     * What are the data types for each field?
     * What are some of the different values for the `type` field?

+    * How can I use the Github API to...
+  * get all the comments for a particular issue?
+  * add a comment to an issue?
+* How can I use the jQuery API to...
+  * get the HTML contents of an element?
+  * create a _new_ HTML element?
+  * add an HTML element to the page?
+* How can I use the Lodash API to...
+  * replace placeholders with values from an object?
+  * repeat code for every item of an array?